-Load in nine times.1

 1. LOAD.

-One time and two motions.
+One time and one motion.

-156. Grasp the piece with the left hand as high as the right elbow, and bring it vertically opposite the middle of the body, shift the right hand to the upper band, place the butt between the feet, the barrel to the front; seize it with the left hand near the muzzle, which should be three inches from the body; carry the right hand to the cartridge box.
+163. Grasp the piece with the left hand

+as high as the right elbow, and bring it vertically opposite the middle of the body, shift the right hand to the upper band, place the butt between the feet, the barrel to the front ; seize it with the left hand to just below the upper band ; the muzzle will be eight inches from the body ; carry the right hand to the cartridge-box.

-- 2. Handle-CARTRIDGE.
+2. Handle-CARTRIDGE.
+One time and one motion.

-One time and one motion. - 157.
-Seize the cartridge with the thumb and next two fingers, and place it between the teeth. - 3.
-Tear-CARTRIDGE.
-One time and one motion. - 158.
-Tear the paper to the powder, hold the cartridge upright between the thumb and first two fingers, near the top; in this position place it in front of and near the muzzle-the back of the hand to the front.
+164. Seize the cartridge with the thumb and next two fingers, and place it between the teeth.

+3. Tear-CARTRIDGE.
+One time and one motion.

+165. Tear the paper to the powder, hold the cartridge upright between the thumb and first two fingers, near the top; in this position place it in front of and near the muzzle-the back of the hand to the front.